petersatsuse/azure-compute-docs/articles/virtual-machines/windows/expand-disks.md

 **Applies to:** :heavy_check_mark: Windows VMs :heavy_check_mark: Flexible scale sets

 When you create a new virtual machine (VM) in a resource group by deploying an image from [Azure Marketplace](https://azure.microsoft.com/marketplace/), the default operating system (OS) disk is usually 127 GiB.
 (Some images have smaller OS disk sizes by default.)
 You can add data disks to your VM.
-(The amount depends on the VM version you selected.)
+The amount depends on the VM version that you selected.

 You should install applications and CPU-intensive workloads on data disks.
 You might need to expand the OS disk if you're supporting a legacy application that installs components on the OS disk or if you're migrating a physical PC or VM from on-premises that has a larger OS disk.
 This article covers expanding either OS disks or data disks.

 An OS disk has a maximum capacity of 4,095 GiB.
 However, many operating systems are partitioned with [master boot record (MBR)](https://wikipedia.org/wiki/Master_boot_record) by default.
 MBR limits the usable size to 2 TiB.
 If you need more than 2 TiB, create and attach data disks and use them for data storage.
 If you need to store data on the OS disk and require the extra space, [convert it to a GUID Partition Table](/windows-server/storage/disk-management/change-an-mbr-disk-into-a-gpt-disk) (GPT).
 To learn about the differences between MBR and GPT on Windows deployments, see [Windows and GPT FAQ](/windows-hardware/manufacture/desktop/windows-and-gpt-faq).

 Unless you use [Expand without downtime](#expand-without-downtime), expanding a data disk requires the VM to be deallocated.
 Shrinking an existing disk isn't supported and might result in data loss.

 After you expand the disks, [expand the volume in the OS](#expand-the-volume-in-the-operating-system) to take advantage of the larger disk.
 You can't expand the size of striped volumes.

 ## Expand without downtime